DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ### Payment Facilitators

 All E-Commerce customers who are **Payment Facilitators, as required by the Card Networks and Central Bank** must submit new fields in **transactional messaging**.
-Cielo will transmit the information to the Card Networks through transactional messaging at the time of authorization.
+Cielo will send the information to the Card Networks through transactional messaging at the time of authorization.

 The new fields are contained within the Payment Facilitator node.
-In addition to the fields of this new node, facilitators will also have to send the softdescriptor field of the payment node.
-Below is an example of sending and reply.
+In addition to the fields of this new node, facilitators will also have to send the `SoftDescriptor` field of the `Payment` node.

+> **Warning:** If the card brands identify that the required data wasn't sent in the transactional messaging, they will fine Cielo and these fines will be forwarded to the Facilitator responsible for sending the data.

 #### Request